 Product branding: Across the product interface, help centers, and other materials, you’ll see the names for Authorized Buyers, Google Ad Manager, and Google Marketing Platform products.

-Authorized Buyers URLs: The URL you use to access your account are now realtimebidding.google.com, and the help center is available at support.google.com/authorizedbuyers.
+Authorized Buyers URLs: The URL you use to access your account is now realtimebidding.google.com, and the help center is available at support.google.com/authorizedbuyers.
 All existing links for Ad Exchange buyers and the Ad Exchange buyers help center will redirect to the new URLs.

 There are no changes to the DoubleClick Ad Exchange Buyer REST API or Real-Time Bidding Protocol at this time.
+The Ad Exchange Buyer API has been replaced with the Real-time Bidding API and Marketplace API.
+Ad Exchange Buyer II API is unchanged.